 Description of the route

 This bike route, completed in September 2017, allows you to reach Venice or the Lido almost entirely along a dedicated bike route, and therefore in relative safety.
-This route begins in front of the Antares Pavilion of the Vega [the Venice trade fair] at the underpass to the Porto Marghera train station, and ends at the far end of the Ponte della Libertà [Liberty Bridge] at the turnoff for Tronchetto [the artificial island that provides ferry service direct to the Lido.
+This route begins in front of the Antares Pavilion of the Vega [Venice Gateway for Science and Technology] at the underpass to the Porto Marghera train station, and ends at the far end of the Ponte della Libertà [Liberty Bridge] at the turnoff for Tronchetto [the artificial island that provides ferry service direct to the Lido.
 RB].
 How to get to the starting point?
 From Mestre, it is advisable to follow this route; from Marghera follow this route; from the airport follow this route.

 Attention : cyclists arriving along this route with bags, intending to go on to Venice, would do well to make accommodations (hotel, hostel, B & B ...) on the mainland (Mestre, Marghera ... ) and first drop off their luggage, and then shuttle back and forth the last stretch to Venice using the route described here.
 Using a bicycle in Venice is forbidden and also impractical due to the many bridges and their many steps.
 In spite of this, in 2017, the city of Venice banned bicycles from the city center, even if they were walked.
 In any case, even trying to carry a bicycle loaded with luggage up and down the Venice bridges is not only inconvenient but dangerous [and stupid.
 RB].